PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/5. Evaluation/metrics.md

 - System reliability

 Which means content must be:
-> **measurable, testable, and continuously evaluated**
+> **Measurable, Testable, and Continuously Evaluated**

 ---

 ## What we are evaluating

-This subproject evaluates whether a knowledge unit is:
+This section of the subproject evaluates whether a knowledge unit is:

-- Correct → factually and logically accurate
+- Correct → *factually and logically accurate*
-- Complete → contains all required steps and rules
+- Complete → *contains all required steps and rules*
-- Consistent → does not conflict internally or with other units
+- Consistent → *does not conflict internally or with other units*
-- Unambiguous → clear enough for deterministic execution
+- Unambiguous → *clear enough for deterministic execution*
-- Safe → does not lead to harmful or incorrect actions
+- Safe → *does not lead to harmful or incorrect actions*

 ---